shahmedme/automobile-search-app/README.md

 ## Proedure to run this

 This project is made with JavaScript stack.
-For frontend I used React, React Hooks, Redux, axios, React Router, Bootstrap etc. And for backend I used express.js, TypeScript, MongoDB, Mongoose etc.
+For frontend I used React, React Hooks, Redux, Axios, React Router, Bootstrap etc. And for backend I used express.js, TypeScript, MongoDB, Mongoose etc.

 It has full CRUD API in backend.

-Frontend and Backend is separated directory.
+Frontend and Backend has separate directory.

 ### Setup Backend API Server